 Some other questions you should ask include:

-- What is your shipping time?
+- What is your fulfillment window?

 - Do you offer 2-day shipping?

 - How many warehouses do you have?
+What is the size of your fulfillment center network?

 - Where are your fulfillment centers located?
+Do you have fulfillment center staff on-site at all times?

 Technology Is Key

 Technology is everything these days.
 It offers efficiency, speed, and expanded reach.
 Ask the fulfillment company to describe its technology process and capabilities and make sure the company’s technology capabilities match up with your own.
+What kind of customer intelligence and inventory management data do they collect?
+Can they share this data with you to help you make better business decisions?
+How does their technology enable faster fulfillment?

 Keep Scalability and Flexibility in Mind

 When you start working with a fulfillment company, your products and current orders may be different than how they are in the future.
 As the years in business progress, your product offerings may be more expansive than when you started.
-You might add on different categories of products to the overall orders, too.
+You might add different categories of products to the overall orders, too.

 When you ask the fulfillment company what services they offer and how many orders they can handle every day, make sure they’re able to keep up with your orders going forward.
 Also, ensure that they are flexible with their service offerings if your business takes a turn one way or another down the road.